 Our Civil Fact Sheets and Reports

 NOAA's FY2015 Budget Request for Satellites is a free SpacePolicyOnline.com fact sheet that briefly describes President Obama's FY2015 budget request for NOAA's satellite programs in the Procurement, Acquisition and Construction (PAC) account and tracks congressional action on those programs during the FY2015 budget cycle.
 The PAC account includes the vast majority of money NOAA spends on its weather satellites and other operational environmental satellite systems.
 The fact sheet was updated as needed throughout 2014.
 This is the final version, dated January 3, 2015.

 NASA's FY2015 Budget Request is a free SpacePolicyOnline.com fact sheet that briefly describes President Obama's FY2015 budget request for NASA and includes four tables identifying the request for specific NASA activities.
 The fact sheet is updated as the request moves through Congress.
 For FY2015, President Obama also is requesting funds for NASA as part of his Opportunity, Growth and Security Initiative (OGSI) and that request is also discussed in this report.
 This report was updated routinely throughout 2014.
 This is the final version and is dated January 3, 2015.

 NASA's FY2014 Budget Request is a free SpacePolicyOnline.com fact sheet that includes a table showing how much money NASA is requesting for FY2014 in each of its accounts and subaccounts compared to how much it received for FY2013 after two rescissions and the sequester were applied to NASA's FY2013 budget.
 The fact sheet then tracks congressional action on the FY2014 request, showing how much was approved by each of the congressional authorization and appropriations committees that consider NASA's funding request and how much NASA received in the final FY2014 Consolidated Appropriations Act ("the omnibus").
 The final version of this fact sheet is dated March 4, 2014.

-Russia's usually reliable fleet of space launch vehicles has been suffering a string of failures since December 2010.
+Russia's usually reliable fleet of rockets has been suffering a string of failures since December 2010.
 A free SpacePolicyOnline.com Fact Sheet entitled List of Russian Space Launch Vehicle Failures Since Dec.
-2010 provides a list of the failures and their causes, where known.
-It is updated as needed and was most recently updated on October 8, 2014.
+2010 provides a list of the rocket failures and their causes, where known.
+It is updated as needed and was most recently updated on December 4, 2016.